guino/BazzDoorbell/README.md

 So how can I backup the SD card videos to my NAS?
 The simplest solution is usually the best: run httpd (from same busybox in mmc card) with a user/password so I can browse/download the files from a script on a raspberry pi I already use for automation around the house.
 That's where the httpd.conf, index.html and cgi-bin/main.cgi come in (credit to https://github.com/HeGanjie/busybox-httpd-directory-listing).
 I still have to work a little on the cron script that downloads the files but I've done it before and will post it when it's done.

-Now last the hard part... get remote viewing of the doorbell/camera.
+Now to the hard part... get remote viewing of the doorbell/camera.

-I had already started looking at ppsapp with ghidra looking for any potential exploits to enable telnet and even found a URL that runs a command to toggle telnet access (but as previously said telnetd is not in the image), so I opened it up looking at the RTSP related code used for chrome/ecoshow and found the code that initializes the camera buffers:
+I had already started looking at ppsapp with ghidra looking for any potential exploits to enable telnet and even found a URL that runs a command to toggle telnet access (but as previously said telnetd is not in the image), so I opened it up looking at the RTSP related code used for chromecast/ecoshow and found the code that initializes the camera buffers (and named them):

 ![ghidra](https://raw.githubusercontent.com/guino/BazzDoorbell/master/img/ghidra.jpg)